dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

     class channel174,channel175,channel2xx,channel3xx,channel7,channel7Eng Channel
 ```

+<center><i>*Note: Dependencies of roslyn and sdk on tooling repositories were left out for simplicity</i></center>

-This setup makes sure that eventually the latest version of each shared component (e.g., runtime) flows to all SDK branches which then become coherent between each other. **We call the SDK bands coherent when the versions of all shared components of each band are the same**.
+This setup makes sure that the latest version of each shared component (e.g., runtime) eventually flows to all SDK branches which then become coherent between each other. **We call the SDK bands coherent when the versions of all shared components of each band are the same**.

 ### Band lifecycle